 Route of delivery: oral administration is as effective as intravenous.
 The oral route is preferred because it is quicker, less invasive and less expensive.
-683,684 For children, a liquid formulation is preferred to tablets.
+For children, a liquid formulation is preferred to tablets.
 OCS require at least 4 hours to produce a clinical improvement.
 Intravenous corticosteroids can be administered when patients are too dyspneic to swallow; if the patient is vomiting; or when patients require non-invasive ventilation or intubation.
 Evidence does not demonstrate a benefit of intramuscular corticosteroids over oral corticosteroids.
-681

 Dosage: daily doses of OCS equivalent to 50 mg prednisolone as a single morning dose, or 200 mg hydrocortisone in divided doses, are typically used for adults.
-For children, a prednisolone dose of 1-2 mg/kg up to a maximum of 40 mg/day is suggested.685
+For children, a prednisolone dose of 1-2 mg/kg up to a maximum of 40 mg/day is suggested.
+764

-Duration: 5- and 7-day courses in adults have been found to be as effective as 10- and 14-day courses respectively (Evidence B),^{665,666} and a 3-5-day course in children is usually considered sufficient for most.
-A small number of studies examined oral dexamethasone 0.6 mg/kg, given once daily for 1-2 days in children and adults; the relapse rate was similar to that with prednisolone for 3-5 days, with a lower risk of vomiting.686-688 Oral dexamethasone should not be continued beyond 2 days because of concerns about metabolic side-effects.
+Duration: 5- and 7-day courses of prednisone or prednisolone in adults have been found to be as effective as 10- and 14-day courses respectively (Evidence B), 739,740 and in most children, a 3-5-day course is usually considered sufficient.
+Evidence from studies in which all patients were taking maintenance ICS after discharge suggests that there is no benefit in tapering the dose of OCS, either in the short term 65 or over several weeks 66 (Evidence B).
+In adults, a small number of studies examined oral dexamethasone 12-16 mg given once daily for 1-2 days in children and adults; the relapse rate was similar to that with prednisolone for 3-5 days, and adverse events rates were similar.
+44,767,768 In children, a systematic review found no difference in relapse rate with oral dexamethasone 0.3 mg/kg or 0.6 mg/kg once daily for 1-2 days versus oral prednisone/prednisolone for 3-5 days; adherence was better, and there was a substantially lower risk of vomiting with dexamethasone.
+Oral dexamethasone should not be continued beyond 2 days because of concerns about metabolic side-effects.
 If there is a failure of resolution, or relapse of symptoms, consideration should be given to switching to prednisolone.
-Evidence from studies in which all patients were taking maintenance ICS after discharge suggests that there is no benefit in tapering the dose of OCS, either in the short term689 or over several weeks690 (Evidence B).